msonowal/vue-echo/README.md

 This Vue plugin injects a Laravel Echo instance into all of your vue instances, allowing for a simple channel subscription on each instance, or using Laravel Echo through `this.$echo`.
 You can use socket.io and pusher or any config as per laravel/echo

+This project does not require updates as it directly uses your latest version

 ## Install

 ``` bash